atreyeem99/ORCA-keywords/README.md

 - `XTB2 # for GFN2-xTB.
 Synonym: GFN2-XTB
 - `SOCP 69` SOC for the p shell
 - `SOCD 70` SOC for the d shell
+- `NR13 67` The nuclear attraction/repulsion parameter for MNDO/d